 We are deeply grateful for our friends and supporters who make this wonderful opportunity for teens possible:

-The Rudin Foundation, NYC Council Member Andrew Cohen, Horace Mann School, Con Edison, The Edward F. & Sheri G. Leonard Fund, TD Charitable Foundation, Jockey Hollow Foundation, Patagonia, BJ's Charitable Foundation, The City Gardens Club of NYC, Shandler Family Fund, NYC Council Parks Initiative, A Greener NYC, Target and The Pinkerton Foundation
+The Rudin Foundation, NYC Council Member Andrew Cohen, Horace Mann School, Con Edison, The Edward F. & Sheri G. Leonard Fund, TD Charitable Foundation, Jockey Hollow Foundation, Patagonia, The City Gardens Club of NYC, Shandler Family Fund, NYC Council Parks Initiative, A Greener NYC, Target and The Pinkerton Foundation

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.